• Skip to primary navigation

 squash, tomatoes, onions, garlic, herb, seasonings on cutting board.

-• We are using cherry tomatoes but in a pinch you can use a can of drained, diced tomatoes.
+• We are using cherry tomatoes but any chopped tomatoes will do.
+And in a pinch, you can use a can of drained, diced tomatoes.

 • The zucchini and squash cook very quickly in the oven and compliment the flavor of the pork.
-Broccoli, asparagus or spinach are also softer vegetables and should cook in about the same time as well.
+Other options include broccoli, green beans, asparagus or spinach.
+They are also softer vegetables and should cook in about the same time as well.

 • When I can, I always use fresh herbs if available.
 Dried herbs, as long as they are not too old will do as a substitute.
 Try rubbing the dried spices between your fingers before you put in the pot to release the flavors.